nu-book/cordova-doc/plugins/network-information/index.md

 During initial startup, the first `online` event (if applicable) takes at least a second to fire, prior to which `connection.type` is `UNKNOWN`.

-### Windows Phone 7 Quirks

-When running in the Emulator, the `connection.status` is always unknown, so this event does _not_ fire.

-### Windows Phone 8 Quirks

-The Emulator reports the connection type as `Cellular`, which does not change, so events does _not_ fire.